365CSI/iCSR/readme.md

     * enhanced [token] replace functionality
     * Progressbar now has a reset to 0 on mouseover
 * 1.3 / 1.4 - had so much fun with new functionality I never pushed them
-* 1.5 - wednesday february 10th
+* 1.5 - february 10th
     * major color enhancements
     * added ``rowcolor`` and ``cellcolor`` options
     * with automatic calculation of contrasting text-colors
     * added more inspectors (type **ic** in developer-console)
+* 1.9 - march 4th
+    * Planner Template matching the new Microsoft Planner
+    * bugfixes
+    * under the hood optimizations
+    * added [JSLinkManager](http://icsr.github.ion/JSLinkManager) as seperate Bookmarklet
+    * icColors inspector in console
 ----------

 Amsterdam, february 2016